 - Frank Armson, aged 6, who settled in America from Southampton, in 1896

-- Alice Armson, aged 25, who emigrated to the United States from London, in 1897
+- Alice Armson, aged 25, who immigrated to the United States from London, in 1897

-- Fred Armson, who emigrated to the United States from Eckington, in 1899
+- Fred Armson, who immigrated to the United States from Eckington, in 1899

 Armson Settlers in United States in the 20th Century